Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: A New Frugal Splitting Operator With Minimal Lifting

 This method was later expanded to include forward evaluations in \cite{aragon-artachoDistributedForwardBackwardMethods2022} and the results of this paper prove that the method with forward evaluations also has minimal lifting.
-One feature of our splitting operator is that it allows $x_{i,k}$ to be calculated in parallel for all $i \in\{2,\dots,n-1\}$, which cannot be done with the Malitsky--Tam splitting operator since each resolvent depends on the previous one.
-However, it should be noted that fixed point iterations of the Malitsky--Tam operator can be partially parallelized with $\dots,x_{i-2,k+1}, x_{i,k}, x_{i+2,k-1}, \dots$ being computable in parallel.
+This method is different from ours.
+In the Malitsky--Tam splitting operator, each resolvent depends on the previous one.
+This is in contrast to our method that allows $x_{i,k}$ to be calculated in parallel for all $i \in\{2,\dots,n-1\}$.
+Although not fully parallelizable, the evaluation of the Malitsky--Tam operator can be partially parallelized with $\dots,x_{i-2,k+1}, x_{i,k}, x_{i+2,k-1}, \dots$ being computable in parallel.
 Comparing the step-sizes of the two methods, the Malitsky--Tam method converges for all $\theta \in (0,1)$ while our method requires that $\theta \in (0,\frac{2}{n-1})$, i.e., our method requires a smaller relaxation parameter for larger $n$.
-As mentioned before though, our method actually increases the step-sizes for the resolvents of $A_2,\dots,A_{n-1}$ with $n$, which might offset the decreasing relaxation.
+As mentioned, our method actually increases the step-sizes for the resolvents of $A_2,\dots,A_{n-1}$ with $n$, which might offset the decreasing relaxation.

 Another method similar to ours in the $f = 0$ case is the method presented by Campoy in \cite{campoyProductSpaceReformulation2022}.
 It is based on Douglas--Rachford splitting applied to a product space reformulation of the finite sum monotone inclusion problem which results in a splitting operator where $(\hat{z}_1,\dots,\hat{z}_{n-1}) = T_A(z_1,\dots,z_{n-1})$ is such that